-Sexual harassment is defined as unwelcome conduct of a sexual nature – whether verbal, non-verbal, or physical – that violates a person’s dignity.
-It creates a hostile or intimidating work environment and affects both men and women, often with lasting psychological and professional consequences.
-Despite increased awareness and evolving workplace policies, sexual harassment remains one of the most persistent and harmful forms of misconduct in the workplace.
-As organisations align with constitutional values of dignity, equality, and non-discrimination, adopting a zero-tolerance approach has become not only a moral obligation but also a legal necessity.
-When perpetrators are colleagues, the responsibility falls squarely on employers to respond swiftly and decisively.
-Failure to do so compromises employee well-being and exposes the organisation to significant legal and reputational risks.
+Harassment in the workplace, particularly of a sexual nature, refers to unwelcome conduct—whether verbal, non-verbal, or physical—that violates an individual’s dignity.
+This form of misconduct creates a hostile or intimidating work environment and can affect both men and women, often leading to long-term psychological and professional consequences.
+Despite growing awareness and updated workplace policies, harassment in the workplace remains one of the most persistent and damaging challenges facing organisations.
+As companies strive to uphold constitutional values such as dignity, equality, and non-discrimination, enforcing a zero-tolerance approach has become both a moral imperative and a legal requirement.
+When colleagues are the perpetrators, the onus is on employers to act promptly and effectively.
+Failure to address such conduct undermines employee well-being and exposes the organisation to serious legal and reputational consequences.

 Legal Risks